Boardroom Seating Table Sizes – How Many Seats Will Fit?

 WHAT SIZE & SHAPE OF BOARDROOM TABLE WILL FIT INTO MY ROOM?

-According to British Standard fire regulations (BS5588) the space between desks should be a minimum of 60cm, and 90cm for wheelchair users.
+According to British Standard fire regulations (BS5588), the minimum space between desks should be 60 cm, and 90cm for wheelchair users.
 For practical reasons however, a minimum of 100cm is a good minimum guide.
 For boardroom tables we would recommend a minimum 1200mm walkway around each side of the table, so that with chairs pushed under the table, users can still walk around the table.

 See our room dimension guide below to help you plan which meeting tables will best fit into your room.